franklongford/ColECM/README.rst

 By Frank Longford (2018)
 ------------------------

 Simulation code designed to reproduce second harmonic generation (SHG) images of the collagen fibril network in the extra cellular matrix (ECM).
 Details on the model used can be found in documentation.pdf.
+Please download latest version released as master branch copy may be unstable.

 Installation:
 -------------